CaiqueMorales20/CaiqueMorales20/README.md

 ### Hi there 👋

-My name is Caique and I have been a developer for 3-4 years now, specializing in HTML, CSS, JavaScript, React, React Native, and Firebase.
-I have been honing my skills in React and Firebase, which have become the primary technologies for both my personal and professional projects.
+My name is Caique Morales and I have been a developer for 4 years now, specializing in CSS, React, React Native amd Next.
+I have been honing my skills in Next and Firebase, which have become the primary technologies for both my personal and professional projects.

 I also have a deep passion for CSS and its ability to offer responsiveness and captivating visual elements.
 I can confidently say that I am genuinely passionate about it.